 Divorce proceedings typically use one of four distinct conflict resolution processes: collaborative divorce; negotiated divorce settlements; divorce litigation; or divorce mediation.
 While divorces may be characterized as amicable or uncontested, these are not dispute resolution mechanisms within themselves.
 That is to say, an amicable divorce must still begin with the filing of a petition for dissolution of marriage and end with a judgment for dissolution of marriage.

 While there are a variety of ways to settle a divorce, it is not necessary for a client to have a particular conflict resolution procedure in mind when beginning the divorce process.
 Many divorces borrow a little from collaborative law, negotiations, and litigation.
-An individual’s circumstances often dictate which approach he or she will use.
+An individual’s circumstances often dictate which approach he or she will use, but if you’re seeking guidance to get started, you can compare collaborative divorce vs. mediation to learn more.
 Remember, divorce is actually pretty common and nothing to be ashamed of; at Conniff Law, our affordable divorce attorneys will be able to provide you with guidance.